-When I’m hungry I don’t have time to make elaborate dishes.
+When I’m hungry and haven’t done my food prep, I don’t have time to make anything fancy.

 I like simple, flavorful foods enhanced with herbs and freshly squeezed lemon or elements that bring out the food’s natural flavors – and it’s nice to know that the food I’m eating has major health benefits as well as being a tasty way to satisfy my appetite!